-Design Problem // People do not know, or are not accustomed to slowing down in American culture.
+Students are stressed and Western culture does not promote self-care or work-life balance.
 How can I construct an environment that promotes relaxation and reflection during CU Denver's midterm week?

 Artist Statement